 I've been researching nutrition, strength and conditioning, and diet strategies since 1997.
 In 2003, while at Boss Models, NYC, I started training people interested in getting lean and muscular.

-In 2008, I opened Results Fitness Austin, LLC, and have been helping people transform their bodies since, now operating Training With Thomas in Los Angeles.
+In 2008, I opened Results Fitness Austin, LLC, and have been helping people transform their bodies since.

 You can read more about me here.

 I realize that a few of the suggestions on this list fly in the face of much of what we've been taught about nutrition and what is "healthy."

 But I can honestly say that putting these ideas into practice has made my physical maintenance easier than it has ever been, including the halcyon days of my mid-20's: "when the beer flowed like wine and the women flocked like --" Well, you know the rest of the quote.